suryavaddiraju/irctc-api/.github/SECURITY.md

 On release day, we will push the patch to our public repository, along with an updated changelog that describes the issue and credits you.
-We will then issue a PyPI release containing the patch.
+We will then issue a npm release containing the patch.

 At this point, we will publicise the release.
 This will involve mails to mailing lists, Tweets, and all other communication mechanisms available